pnp/PnP/Samples/OutlookNotificationsAPI.WebAPI/README.md

 # Outlook Notifications REST API with ASP.NET Web API #

 ### Summary ###
 This is a sample of an ASP.NET Web API project validating and responding to Outlook Notifications - created with the Outlook Notifications REST API.
+The sample covers the concept of subscribing for notifications, validating notification URLs and inspecting the monitoried entities by calling the Outlook REST API using persisted tokens.

-As always, include a valid authorization header when making the request.
 You can learn more about the Outlook Notifications REST API and its operations at: <https://msdn.microsoft.com/en-us/office/office365/api/notify-rest-operations>

 Using this event driven approach is a much more solid way of dealing with changes in the resources and entities in Outlook.
 As opposed to polling the Outlook REST APIs directly, this is much more lightweight (especially when the amount of items is large).
 With scale, this approach becomes essential for a sustainable service architecture.